sekuryti/zafl/README.md

     * 20% slower than afl/source code
     * 15% faster than afl/dyninst
     * a **lot** faster than afl/QEMU
-* Platform for experimenting with other edge-profile instrumentation, e.g., add calling context to the edge-profile function (a la Angora)
+* Platform for experimenting with other instrumentation to guide afl, e.g., add calling context to the edge-profile function (a la Angora)

 ## Installation
 Note that you will need **sudo** privileges to get and install all the required packages.